Querying the graph over time

 .

 The step can be given as a simple epoch integer, or a natural language string describing the interval.
-For the latter, this is converted it into a iterator of datetimes, handling all corner cases like varying month length and leap years.
+For the latter, this is converted into a iterator of datetimes, handling all corner cases like varying month length and leap years.

 Within the string you can reference years